Flush with cash and bracing for November, the RNC builds an army

 While Democrats under President Barack Obama earned a reputation for running a superior "ground game," the RNC has spent years quietly building a sophisticated field program that was credited with helping Donald Trump, whose stripped-down campaign lacked the capacity of most modern presidential campaigns.

-The RNC acts as the political arm of the White House, in tandem with Trump's reelection campaign, making its success critical to President Trump's political success.
+The RNC acts as the political arm of the White House, in tandem with Trump's re-election campaign, making its success critical to Trump's political success.